hdShang/arxiv-daily/docs/cs-RO/2025-12-10/papers/251209911v1-py-dismech-a-scalable-and-efficient-framework-for-discrete-different.md

 ---
 layout: default
-title: Py-DiSMech: A Scalable and Efficient Framework for Discrete Differential Geometry-Based Modeling and Control of Soft Robots
+title: "Py-DiSMech: A Scalable and Efficient Framework for Discrete Differential Geometry-Based Modeling and Control of Soft Robots"
 ---

 # Py-DiSMech: A Scalable and Efficient Framework for Discrete Differential Geometry-Based Modeling and Control of Soft Robots